StackVista/stackstate-docs/setup/troubleshooting.md

 ### Timeout notification when uninstalling or upgrading a StackPack

 Please be aware that when uninstalling or upgrading a StackPack, it can fail with a timeout message.
 This happens due to a high load on StackState, or high amounts of data related to this StackPack.
-We are working on solving this issue.
-For the time being, the solution is to retry the uninstall or upgrade operation until it succeeds.
+We are working on solving this issue; however, for the time being, the solution is to retry the uninstall or upgrade operation until it succeeds.

-### `InterruptedException` when opening a view
+### Error `InterruptedException` when opening a view

-#### Symptom**

-Opening a view that is expected to contain a large topology results in an error and the `/opt/stackstate/var/log/stackstate.log` log shows an exception similar to:
+**Symptom**: opening a view that is expected to contain a large topology results in an error and the `/opt/stackstate/var/log/stackstate.log` log shows an exception similar to:

 ```text
 ...
 Starting ViewEventSummaryStream web socket stream failed.